Nikon D5 versus Nikon D7100

 The Nikon D5 and the Nikon D7100 are two digital cameras that were announced, respectively, in January 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D5) and an APS-C sensor.
 The D5 has a resolution of 20.7 megapixel, whereas the D7100 provides 24 MP.

-An illustration of the physical size and weight of the Nikon D5 and the Nikon D7100 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5 and the Nikon D7100.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D5) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7100).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.